palmeredholm/math4610/software_manual/fxd_pt_iter.md

 **Language:** Python.

-**Description/Purpose:** This routine will compute the root of a function use fixed point iteration.
+**Description/Purpose:** This routine will compute the root of a function using fixed point iteration.
 With a good guess (i.e., a point close to a root of the function), the routine will return an approximation of the closest root to the guess.

 **Input:** There are four input variables in this routine: